What Does an Anesthetist Do?

 - Postoperative – after the surgery

-Patient needs, the experience of the anesthesiologist and the constraints placed upon both by the proposed surgical procedure are addressed in a perioperative plan.
+Patient needs, the experience of the anesthesiologist and the constraints of the proposed surgical procedure are addressed in a perioperative plan.
 In particular, a trauma anesthetic needs to be dynamic and responsive to rapid changes in patient condition.

 During a preoperative assessment, the overall fitness of the patient for the intended anesthetic and upcoming surgery is determined.
 Occasionally the urgency of the operation reduces the how long an anesthesiologist can spend with a patient.
 However, when surgery is scheduled, and the anesthetist can spend an appropriate amount of time with the patient, specific guidelines are followed that determine the patient’s readiness for the procedure.
 This includes uncovering any medical conditions which might impact the management of the selected anesthetic.